 Why Is This Important?

-Modal analysis is necessary for the construction of complex structures.
-Engineers must understand the natural vibration frequencies of a system to make sure they do not coincide with excitation frequencies.
-If an external vibration matches a structure’s natural vibration, resonance will occur.
-If unaccounted for, the natural vibration will be amplified and can result in structural fatigue or damage.
+Modal analysis is necessary when designing complex structures.
+Engineers must identify a system’s natural frequencies to make sure they do not coincide with any potential excitation frequencies.
+Resonance occurs when an external vibration is the same frequency as a structure’s natural vibration.
+If an engineer does not account for resonance, the vibration will amplify and cause structural fatigue or damage.

-If an external force excites a structure’s natural frequency, a structure can be modified to shift the natural frequency.
-To do so, an engineer may add an element to the structure to adjust the stiffness or mass or change the material to adjust the damping.
-Engineers can also use modal analysis for monitoring post-production to determine if there was a change or shift due to fatigue or other potential failure mechanisms.
+If an external force excites a structure’s natural frequency, the engineer can modify the structure to shift the natural frequency.
+They may add an element to adjust the stiffness or mass or change the material to adjust the damping.
+Engineers can also use modal analysis during post-production monitoring to:

 Modal Analysis Basics

-When a structure is excited at its natural frequency, the resulting vibration creates different shapes (Figure 1).
-These mode shapes help to describe the vibration generated by the structure.
+When a structure is excited at its natural frequency, its vibration creates different shapes (Figure 1).
+These “mode” shapes help describe the vibration generated by the structure.
 Engineers derive the mode shapes and corresponding parameters from the structure’s frequency response.

 Modal Test Setup